maurosoria/dirsearch/README.md

 How to use
 ---------------

-Some examples how to use dirsearch - those are the most common arguments.
+Some examples for how to use dirsearch - those are the most common arguments.
 If you need all, just use the "-h" argument.

 ### Simple usage
 ```